microsoftgraph/group-membership-management/README.md

 ### Grant SecurityGroup, MembershipAggregator, GraphUpdater function access to storage account

-SecurityGroup and GraphUpdater need MSI access to the storage account where the membership blobs are going to be temporary stored.
+These functions need MSI access to the storage account where the membership blobs are going to be temporary stored.

 Once your Function Apps:
 - `<SolutionAbbreviation>-compute-<EnvironmentAbbreviation>-SecurityGroup`